Boskey/tko-td-demo/README.md

 kubectl get trainingportal/tko-training-portal
 ```

 The training portal is configured to allow anonymous access.
-For your own workshop content you should consider removing anonymous access.
+For your own workshop content you should consider removing anonymous access..